mfred488/ferris-is-you/README.md

 ## Things that will probably never be done

-* Support of word "level"
+* Support of words "level" and "cursor"
 * "Map" levels
 * Individual characters ?